jeanamarante/catena/README.md

 };

 CLASS.Parent.append = {
-    // Properties and methods declared in append will
+    // Properties declared in append will be shared by
-    // be shared by all instances of the module.
+    // all instances of the module in the prototype.
 };

 // Child.js